dex-nonix/4Real/MASTER/REQUIRED/BACKEND/api_llm_service.md

 ### Tool Resolution
 - Internal tools: stored in `InternalTool` table.
 At runtime, each `qualified_name` maps to a registered Python function.
 A small registry maps `qualified_name` → callable.
 - Persona allowlist: union of explicit tools and wildcard patterns applied to active internal tool set.
 - MCP tools: for each active `PersonaMCPServer`, start/connect to the server (or reuse a managed connection) and list exposed tools; include them in the runtime tool map under `serverName:toolName`.
+(Execution PENDING)

 ### Message/Content JSON Shapes
 - user/assistant message `content_json` example: